HookRace/hookrace-web/www/_posts/2016-06-06-introduction-to-metaprogramming-in-nim.markdown

 Where `\x0A` is just the newline character.
 Looks good and the output works!

 [emerald](http://flyx.github.io/emerald/) is a much more complete HTML DSL that works in a similar manner.
-A simpler version is included in the standard library in the [htmlgen](http://nim-lang.org/docs/htmlgen.html) module.
+A simpler HTML generator is included in the standard library in the [htmlgen](http://nim-lang.org/docs/htmlgen.html) module.

 ## Conclusion

 I hope you enjoyed this trip through Nim's metaprogramming capabilities.
 Always
-remember: With great power comes great responsibility.
-So use the least powerful construct that does the job.
-This reduces complexity and makes it easier to understand the code.
+remember: With great power comes great responsibility, so use the least powerful construct that does the job.
+This reduces complexity and makes it easier to understand the code and keep it maintainable.

 For further information and reference see: